 All other terms and conditions and livestock grazing management would be the same as under Alternative B. Of the range developments only three (PW2, PW3, and PW4) of the proposed new wells would be constructed.
 See Appendix B: Map 6 - Alternative C. PW3 and PW4 both have natural barriers, in the form of steep topography, that would reduce the estimated use areas due to limited access (see Appendix B: Map 7 - Alternative C Desert Pasture Use Areas for maximum estimated use area).
-It would be expected that the main portion of livestock use associated with these wells would occur on non-WSA land.
-Wells would be constructed as described in Alternative B. As PW6 would not be constructed, there would be no road construction occurring under this alternative.
+It would be constructed as described in Alternative B. As PW6 would not be constructed, there would be no road construction occurring under this alternative.
 All other range developments would occur as described in Alternative B.